 noun pl. mi·nor·i·ties

-- a.
-A racial, religious, political, national, or other group thought to be different from the larger group of which it is part.b.
-A group having little power or representation relative to other groups within a society.c.
-A member of one of these groups.
-See Usage Note at color.
+a.
+A racial, religious, political, national, or other group thought to be different from the larger group of which it is part.

-- Law The state or period of being under legal age: still in her minority.
+- Law The state or period of being younger than the age for legal adulthood: still in her minority.

 Origin of minority